Houston Employment Contract Drafting Attorney

 Common Elements of Employment Contracts

-When it comes to an employment contract, it regularly will eliminate the “at will” aspect of the employment relationship.
+An employment contract generally eliminates the “at will” aspect of the employment relationship.
 With at-will employment, either party can terminate the relationship without citing good cause.
 This means you can terminate an employee because you simply do not get along or an employee could walk out the door at any time without penalty.
 This is often not the best situation for your company.
 For example, if you invest substantial resources to train and prepare new employees, you do not want them to simply quit for no reason a few weeks later.

 Many employment contracts have specific terms of employment.
 While the contract is in effect, the terms generally require either the company or the employee to have good cause for terminating the relationship.
 The contract may also specify what constitutes good cause.
 This can help reduce turnover and ensure that good employees will remain with you for a certain time period, as well as giving the employee a greater sense of job security.